odpi/egeria-docs/site/docs/guides/developer/governance-action-services/overview.md

 ## Governance action context

 A governance action service is passed a context as it is started.
 This provides access to the [request type and associated request parameters (name-value pairs)](/concepts/governance-request-type) used to invoke the governance action service, along with its [action targets](/concepts/action-target).
-There is also a client to access open metadata through the Governance Engine OMAS.
+There is also a client to access open metadata through the Governance Server OMAS.

 ![Structure of the governance context](/frameworks/gaf/governance-action-service-with-context.svg)